 We have also a very dynamic Parents and Friends Association.
 This gives parents a great opportunity to contribute to the human and spiritual education of their children.
 It is also a focal point around which much of the School's social activity takes place.
-Fr.
-Stephen and I both support and participate in the life of the school in various ways and can be approached at any time.
+I support and participate in the life of the school in various ways and can be approached at any time.

 At St Columba's Parish we strive to be a community of people brought together by our shared values and faith in God.
 However to be truly a community of faith, we have to put a bit of ourselves into everything we do.
-As I look forward to meeting you in the coming days and weeks, it is my firm believe that working together with renewed strength and dedication, this school year will be one of loving experience, of success and growth in knowledge and faith for your child.
+As I look forward to meeting you in the coming weeks and months, it is my firm belief that working together with renewed strength and dedication, this school year will be one of loving experience, of success and growth in knowledge and faith for your child.

 Fr.
-Leonard Uzuegbu and Fr.
-Jomon Kandavanathil Parish Priest
+Ihemelandu Uzuegbu Parish Priest